UniPiTechnology/evok/README.md

 todo: gif

-The web face is using websocket to receive all events from the UniPi and controls the UniPi via REST api.
+The web interface is using websocket to receive all events from the UniPi and controls the UniPi via REST api.

 ## REST API:
 ### HTTP GET